A proximity sensor is a sensor used to detect the presence of nearby

 These also have lawyer current consumption than the inductive type proximity

-sensors and are resistant to the higher pressure of the physical
+sensors and are resistant to the higher pressure of the physical environment,

-with a higher price in comparison.
+price in comparison.

 There are also higher range proximity sensors like Ultrasound, IR,